0xricksanchez/articles/README.md

 # articles
-collection on articles I wrote from private research and were (maybe) worth sharing
+collection on articles I wrote for private research..
+Maybe they can help anyone to get a brief overview over these topics when they are interested.